What Is Minimally Invasive Spine Surgery?

 Some of the spinal conditions MISS can treat are:

-Defined as any spinal surgery that specifically attempts to minimize tissue damage,1 MISS may be a less risky, less invasive option compared to traditional open spine surgery.
+Minimally invasive spine surgery minimizes soft tissue damage (eg, muscles).
+MISS may be a less risky, less invasive option compared to traditional open spine surgery.
 Although there are advantages of MISS, the goals of MISS procedures are the same as open traditional procedures.

 The 2 main goals of minimally invasive spine surgery are: